 Why You Should Take Creatine

 Love lifting, strength training, and being active?
-Creatine is one of the most studied sports supplements and if you love lifting and training, you’ll likely see benefits from taking it.
+Want to take your performance and recovery to the next level?
+Creatine is one of the most studied sports supplements and if you love lifting, training, and being active, you’ll likely see massive benefits from taking it.

 Better workouts, better performance, and more muscle?
-Sign us uppppp!
+Sign us up!

 How Much Creatine To Take

-Supplementing ~5 grams a day for those who work out and strength train is generally the guideline you’ll likely see when researching.
+Supplementing ~5 grams of creatine monohydrate a day for those who work out and strength train is generally the guideline you’ll likely see when researching.

-Research seems to kind of go back and forth on whether to take it before or after workouts.
-We’d recommend just supplementing it daily whenever you remember to and call it day.
+Research has gone back and forth over the years on when it’s best to take it.
+I’d recommend just supplementing it daily whenever you remember to and call it day.
 No need to cycle on/off it or worry about “front-loading” it.

 Tips On Supplementing